leyarotheconquerer/SolRFrontEnd/UserDocs.md

 ![General Search](user_doc_images/general_search.png "General Search")

 This field searches any part of the message for the contents of the search box.
-One does not need to use SOLR syntax in this input.
+One does not need to use Solr syntax in this input.

 ####Sender Email Search
 ![Sender Email Search](user_doc_images/sender_email.png "Sender Email Search")

-This field uses SOLR syntax (i.e. "corey@let*") for searches on the "sender_email_address_s" field.
+This field uses Solr syntax (i.e. "corey@let*") for searches on the "sender_email_address_s" field.

 ####Sender Name Facet List